 Gallery Pages support limited amounts of text.
-Gallery Blocks can be used on Regular Pages with any combination of other blocks.
+Gallery Blocks can be used on Layout Pages with any combination of other blocks.
 Gallery Blocks are ideal for pages where you want to include a mix of galleries and text.
-For more on Content Blocks, visit What are blocks?
+For more on Content Blocks, visit Adding content with blocks.

 Can be used anywhere

-Gallery Blocks can be added to any content area, including Regular Pages, blog posts, product's Additional Information section, headers, footers, and sidebars (if supported by your template).
+Gallery Blocks can be added to any content area, including Layout Pages, blog posts, product's Additional Information section, headers, footers, and sidebars (if supported by your template).

 Pull images from Gallery Pages